fluxnet/shuttle/docs/cli.rst

 - ``--snapshot-file, -f PATH``: Path to snapshot CSV file (required)
 - ``--sites, -s SITE_ID [SITE_ID ...]``: Space-separated list of site IDs to download (optional - downloads ALL if not specified)
 - ``--output-dir, -o PATH``: Directory to save downloaded files (default: current directory). **Note:** Directory must already exist.
-- ``--quiet, -q``: Skip confirmation prompt when downloading all sites
+- ``--quiet, -q``: Skip prompts to enter optional user information and confirmation prompt when downloading all sites from a snapshot file.

 **Behavior:**